Nicholas of Flüe: Veneration

 A plate from the Amtliche Luzerner Chronik of 1513 of Diebold Schilling the Younger, illustrating the events of the Tagsatzung at Stans in 1481.
 Top: A priest named Heini am Grund visits Niklaus von Flüe to ask him for his advice to save the failing Tagsatzung at Stans, where the delegates of the rural and urban cantons of the Old Swiss Confederacy could not agree and threatened civil war.
 Bottom: Am Grund returned to the Tagsatzung and related Niklaus' advice, whereupon the delegates compromised.
 Am Grund is shown holding back a bailiff who wants to go and spread the good news already: Niklaus' advice remains secret to this day.

 During his lifetime pilgrims who had visited the Einsiedeln abbey often also went to the nearby Ranft.
 After Nicholas of Flüe died in 1487, his funeral was attended by a large number of people and he was buried in the chapel in Sachseln.
 The Austrian Archduke Sigismund organized a memorial service for Niklaus with a hundred priests in Vienna.
 His tomb would become a prominent site of pilgrimage and by 1518 the epitaph with a depiction of him had to be renewed.
 In In 1492 he was painted on the interior of his burial chapel.

 He was beatified in 1669.
 After his beatification, the municipality of Sachseln built a church in his honour, where his body was interred.
 During World War II he was the spiritual saviour of Switzerland, and in August 1941 the Swiss bishops promised to go on a pilgrimage in his honour if the country was spared from the effects of war.
 He was canonized in 1947 by Pope Pius XII.
 His feast day in the Catholic Church is 21 March, except in Switzerland and Germany, where it is 25 September.
 In June 1984, Pope John Paul II held a mass in Flüeli Ranft and a prayer at the tomb of Niklaus von Flüe in Sachseln during his visit to Switzerland.

-As a layman with family responsibilities who took his civic duties as an ancestral landowner seriously, Brother Klaus is a model of heroic manhood for many concerned with the flourishing of local communities and sustainable use of open land.
-He is the patron saint of the German-language association KLB (Katholischen Landvolkbewegung), the Catholic Rural Communities Movement.
+von Flüe is the patron saint of the German-language association KLB (Katholischen Landvolkbewegung), the Catholic Rural Communities Movement.